MASILab/S-EFOV/README.md

-# Automatic Body Composition Assessment using Lung Screening Low-dose Computed Tomography
+# Thoracic CT-based Body Composition Analysis with Semantically Extended FOV
 ###  [[Project page]](https://github.com/MASILab/S-EFOV/)[[Paper (arXiv)]](https://arxiv.org/abs/2207.06551)

 Body composition (BC) analysis, which captures the physical and constitutional characteristics of the human body, can provide valuable predictive information for various health conditions.
-In this work, we developed a fully automatic pipeline to the BC measurement using routine lung screening chest low-dose computed tomography (LDCT).
+In this work, we developed a fully automatic BC measurement pipeline using routine lung screening chest low-dose computed tomography (LDCT).
 To overcome the systematic field-of-view (FOV) limitations that causing body tissue truncation, we proposed a two-stage method to extend the image border and generate anatomically consistent body tissues in the truncated regions.

-An example report for results obtained on an in-house lung screening CT:
+A typical result report obtained for a lung cancer screening CT:
 <img src="https://github.com/MASILab/S-EFOV/blob/master/materials/report_example.jpg" width="600px"/>

-## License & Citation
+## Copyright

 The contents covered by this repository, including code and pretrained models in the docker container, are free for noncommercial usage (CC BY-NC 4.0).
 Please check the LICENSE.md file for more details of the copyright information.

+## Citation

 If you find this study can help your work, please cite the following papers: